Chart Color Schemes

 Educational achievement in Manoora places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 The area's university qualification rate is 17.8%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 12.8%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 43.0% of residents aged 15+ holding them, including advanced diplomas (10.9%) and certificates (32.1%).
-Educational participation is high, with 34.7% of residents currently enrolled in formal education, including 12.4% in primary, 8.6% in secondary, and 4.9% in tertiary education.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 12.8%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.7%).
+Trade and technical skills are prevalent, with 43.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.9%) and certificates (32.1%).

-Educational participation is notably high, with 34.7% of residents currently enrolled in formal education.
+Educational participation is high, with 34.7% of residents currently enrolled in formal education.
 This includes 12.4% in primary education, 8.6% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education